gmtsciencedev/scitq/docs/parameters.md

 This is required by Flask itself, it should be `scitq.server`, which is set by default, do not change that.

 ### SCITQ_PRODUCTION
 This is the hack that SCITQ is using to know it is not used with the development server, in short, you should always keep it defined to 1 in that file.

-In more details, when it is unset, each scitq.server import tries to launch the queuing thread, which may lead to multiple queuing of the same task if several scitq server process are launched.
-Setting `SCITQ_PRODUCTION` will prevent the queuing thread from beeing launched with `scitq-server` command, it will only be launched with `scitq-queue` command.
-This enable multiple servers to be launched in uwsgi context while ensuring a single queuing thread is launched.
+Do not change that parameter.

 ### SQLALCHEMY_DATABASE_URI
 This is required by SQLAlchemy (more specifically flask-sqlalchemy), it can be either sqlite or PostgreSQL but sqlite should be avoided except for simple tests.
-In theory any SQLAlchemy compatible database should work but this has not been tested, and as for now, there is some raw SQL code at several place in the code...
+In theory any SQLAlchemy compatible database should work but this has not been tested, and as for now, there is some raw SQL code at several places in the code...
 Yes we know it is bad...
 However an effort was made so that this code should work at least for mariadb/mysql but again this has never been tested.

 For details look at [https://flask-sqlalchemy.palletsprojects.com/en/2.x/config/].
-Default value of `postgresql://root@/scitq` should suit anybody.
+Default value of `postgresql://root@/scitq` should suit the vast majority.

 ### SQLALCHEMY_POOL_SIZE
 This is optionnally used by SQLAlchemy for performance optimization.
 Default should be fine for most users.
 Consider  [SCITQ_SERVER_PROCESS](#scitq_server_process) parameter to increase performance.